ofek29/newProjectVSC/README.md

-# newProjectVSC
+# new VSC Project script for mac

+## description
-## this simple script will create and open a new VS Code project with HTML, CSS and JS files with basic tampltes as we learned in class.
+this simple script will create and open a new VS Code project with HTML, CSS and JS files with basic tampltes as we learned in class.

+## Requirements
 make sure the "code" commend is avalible in your terminal. https://code.visualstudio.com/docs/setup/mac

 ## how to use: